Symbols of Quebec: Symbols

 The fleur-de-lis, one of Quebec's most common symbols, is an ancient symbol of the French monarchy and was first shown in Quebec on the shores of Gaspésie in 1534 when Jacques Cartier arrived in Quebec for the first time.
 Saint-Jean-Baptiste, the patron saint of Canadiens, is honoured every 24 June during Saint-Jean-Baptiste Day.
 The expression La belle province is still used as a nickname for the province.
 Finally, the Great Seal of Quebec is used to authenticate documents issued by the government of Quebec.

 Coat of arms

 The coat of arms of Quebec dates back to 1868, shortly after the creation of Quebec as a province of Canada.
 The arms were granted by a royal warrant issued by Queen Victoria.

 The arms were adopted in their current form by the government of Quebec in 1939 to reflect Quebec's political history: the French regime is symbolised by the gold fleur-de-lis on a blue background; the British regime is symbolised by a gold lion on a red background; the pre-Confederation period is symbolised by three green maple leaves on a gold background.
+In 2026, the Government of Quebec amended the coat of arms by removing the Tudor Crown as a crest.